kurtbruns/figma-tex-to-svg/README.md

    npm version major   # increments version (5 → 6, 6 → 7, etc.)
    ```

    This will update `package.json` and create a git commit with the version change.
+If needed, you can also use `npm version patch` or `npm version minor` to increment the version number for bug fixes before publishing the new version to Figma.

 3. **Push changes to the repository**: Push your commits and tags to the remote repository.
    ```bash